aureliancnx/multiserver-inventory/README.md

 This plugin only manages the sharing of player data when moving from one world to another, via a command that can be executed and linked to a portal for example.

-It does not manage the synchronization of worlds.
+It does not handle the synchronization of worlds.

 # Tests